WZRR: Talk Radio Simulcast

 On May 20, 2016, at 5 p.m., WZRR flipped to a hybrid Southern rock/Country format, branded as "99.5 The South".
 The first song on "The South" was "Southbound" by the Allman Brothers.
 The playlist included strictly artists from the Southern United States, with a focus on classic rock/adult alternative artists.
 However, "The South" was revealed to be merely a stunt, as just four days later, WZRR began simulcasting the talk radio format on co-owned WAPI.
-WZRR is now branded as the main station, under the moniker "Talk 99.5."
+WZRR is now branded as the main station, under the moniker "Talk 99.5," with WAPI's existence only acknowledged during legally mandated station identifications.

-WZRR and WAPI joined a crowded talk field in the Birmingham radio market that already included WYDE/WYDE-FM and WERC/WERC-FM.
+WZRR and WAPI joined a crowded talk field in the Birmingham radio market that already included WYDE AM-FM and WERC AM-FM.
 (WYDE-AM-FM have since switched to a Southern Gospel and Christian talk and teaching format.)

 Along with the simulcast came a revamped lineup.
-On weekdays, Matt Murphy and long-time Cumulus news personality Valerie Vining host "Matt & Val" from 6-10 a.m.
-"News & Views with Tim & Dale" featuring WZRR news director Tim Melton and Huntsville Cumulus morning host Dale Jackson from 10 a.m.- Noon, "The Richard Dixon Show" airs from Noon-3 p.m., and "Leland Live" starring Leland Whaley is the last live-and-local program of the programming day, airing from 3-7 p.m..
-Syndicated hosts Mark Levin, Ben Shapiro, Red Eye Radio, and First Light round out the weekday lineup.
+Weekdays begin with Richard Dixon & Valerie Vining "Dixon & Vining".
+"News & Views" with Dale Jackson and Andrew McLain "The Line" are heard in middays.
+"Leland Live" starring Leland Whaley airs in afternoon drive time.
+Syndicated programs at night include The Mark Levin Show, America at Night with Rich Valdes and Red Eye Radio rounding out the weekday lineup.

-Talk 99.5 also features an in-house local news team airing local newscasts weekdays at the top and bottom of each hour from 6:00 a.m. until 7:00 p.m.
-Morning news anchor Jason Lee hosts and reports from 6-10 a.m., news director Tim Melton takes over from noon-3 p.m., and David Sears rounds out evening drive time from 3-7 p.m.
+On March 10, 2025, WAPI went silent.
+It was one of six Cumulus stations to shut down on the weekend of March 7, as part of a larger silencing of underperforming Cumulus stations.
+WZRR 99.5 FM continues to air the same programming but without simulcast partner WAPI 1070 AM.